 Learning to take action photos of your pet takes a lot of patience and planning.
 Staged pictures don’t look natural, and our favorite shots are always the result of capturing their moments of joy.
 This is why playing outside is one of the best tricks.
-Here is a step by step guide with tips for improving your skills.
+Here is a step-by-step guide with photo tips for improving your skills.

 Get in on the Action